Phosphatidylglycerol and Related Lipids

 Disaturated molecular species of phosphatidylglycerol in plants are believed to be factors in sensitivity to chilling, and experiments with genetic modifications to increase the degree of unsaturation of this lipid have produced plants with a greater resistance to cold.
 As there are discrepancies between the results of different experimental approaches, other factors are certainly involved.
 Phosphatidylglycerol is a factor in the temperature responsiveness of flowering; a mobile protein, known as florigen, moves through the phloem over long distances to reach the shoot apical meristem, where it induces flowering by regulating nuclear transcription.
 In cold weather, this protein is sequestered by phosphatidylglycerol, so flowering is delayed; warming has the opposite effect by reducing the bonding and allowing the protein to move.

-In addition to its role in photosynthesis in cyanobacteria such as Synechocystis sp., phosphatidylglycerol is intimately involved in the regulation of enzymes involved in respiration, metabolism, transport, transcription and translation (ca. 80 proteins).
-Here, its propensity to form non-bilayer structures in the presence of calcium ions may be significant, aided by its ability to bind to specific proteins.
+In addition to its role in photosynthesis in cyanobacteria such as Synechocystis sp., phosphatidylglycerol is intimately involved in the regulation of enzymes for respiration, metabolism, transport, transcription and translation (ca. 80 proteins).
+Here, its propensity to form non-bilayer structures in the presence of calcium ions may be significant, aided by its ability to bind to certain proteins.
 There may be parallels in plastids of higher plants.

 3. Occurrence and Function of Phosphatidylglycerol in Animal Tissues